Validating and submitting data to CRM

 - Use

-or any Web API functions to ensure data integrity. - Use try-catch blocks to handle errors, and leverage the framework's error display functions (
+- Use try-catch blocks to handle errors, and leverage the framework's error display functions (

-) match the form's requirements to avoid unexpected behavior. - Avoid logging sensitive data (e.g. email addresses) to the console in production.
+- Avoid logging sensitive data (e.g. email addresses) to the console in production.